strawberrypie/rusentiment/test.md

 # Training examples

-These pre-annotated examples were presented to annotators for training, before they proceeded to actual annotation.
-They got feedback on whether their label was correct, and also the reasoning behind the label that is shown below.
+<div style="text-align: justify">These pre-annotated examples were presented to annotators for training, before they proceeded to actual annotation.
+They got feedback on whether their label was correct, and also the reasoning behind the label that is shown below.</div>

 | Post | Label | Feedback shown to the annotators |  |
 |------|------------------------------------------------------------------------------------------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|